Honorisverum/blowVC/README.md

 ## Overall

 Model based on [article](https://arxiv.org/abs/1906.00794).
-This project aims to convert voice to the voice of Bill Gates.
+This repo aims to convert voice to the Bill Gates one.

 Installing requirement: